 Acne.
-Newborn acne, or pimples that can break out on the baby's face, usually appears at
+Newborn acne or pimples can break out on the baby's face, usually around 2 to 3 weeks

-2 weeks to 3 weeks of age.
-The cause is unknown, but it seems to be associated with
+old.
+The cause is unknown, but it seems to be associated with maternal hormones that

 Cradle cap.
-Cradle cap looks like scaly white patches on the scalp.
+Cradle cap looks like scaly white or yellow patches on the scalp.
 These patches are

 usually gone in a few months.
 In severe cases, the rash can spread onto the body,

-causing

-red bumps with a greasy appearance.
-Removing the flakes from the scalp with a soft
+causing greasy red bumps.
+Removing the flakes from the scalp with a soft brush during

 first couple of days after birth and last for about a week.
-The rash typically disappears
+It typically disappears

 without any treatment.